The Narrow Path Women Walk in Leadership

 Take one piece of invisible work and name it.
 Put it on a rotation.
 Stop letting it live in one person’s personality.

-Use one calm boundary sentence once this week: “I’d like to finish my point.”¹
+Use one calm boundary sentence once this week: “I’d like to finish my po

 -

-If you rely on a few women to keep things smooth, you do not have a culture.
-You have a dependency.
+If you rely on a few women to keep things smooth, you’ve built a dependency, not a culture.

 Audit who gets high-visibility work and who gets glue work.